ioBroker/ioBroker.js-controller/README.md

 Using several compact groups you can, by using a bit more memory, lower the risk of a crashing js-controller main process.

-Compact groups can be configured for the respective instances using the compact CLI commands.
+Compact groups can be configured for the respective instances using the compact CLI commands (see ìobroker compact ...`commands on https://www.iobroker.net/#de/documentation/config/cli.md).

 ##### Implementation details